 The Department for Work and Pensions (DWP) processes lots of personal data, much of it sensitive.
 We take data protection very seriously and understand how important it is that you can trust us with your information.

 This charter explains whose personal information we process, how we use it, why and what for.

-If we ask you for personal information, we will:
+If we process your personal information, we will:

 - make sure you know why we need it

 - make sure nobody has access to it who should not

-- tell you through this charter or in other ways if we share it with other organisations to give you better public services
+- tell you through this charter or in other ways if we share it with other organisations

 - ask you to agree to us sharing your information where you have a choice

 - only keep it for as long as we need to